← ResourcesField notes

 The news was two years old.

 Let me back up.
 I'd built an AI agent that watches my prospects overnight and tells me what to do next.
-That morning it had handed me a good one - a reason to reach out - and I'd already drafted the note:
+That morning it handed me a good one.
+A reason to reach out.
+I'd already drafted the note:

 “Congrats on the launch of your first store in Dubai.”

-Except the store had opened two years ago.
-And I was about to send that to a prospect I'm trying to sell on building exactly this kind of system.
+Except the store opened two years ago.
+And I was about to send that to a guy I'm trying to sell on building exactly this kind of system.

 DRAFT · 1:00 AMCongrats on the launch of yourfirst store in Dubai.SOURCE: 2 YEARS OLDSend